biodiversity-specimen-data/specimen-data-use-case/Download_API_example.md

  ## Example of Download API query
  ### Full text
  Here I search for Mrs, Ms, and Miss in fulltext.
 Change the **email@college.edu** to your email address.
-This can be copy and pasted into your browser
+This can be copy and pasted into your web browser.

  ```
  https://api.idigbio.org/v2/download/?rq={"data":{"type":"fulltext","value":{"Mrs","Ms","Miss"}}}&email={email@college.edu}